-The identification of two isolates that distinctly respond to tomato domestication suggests that there is natural genetic variation in B. cinerea that is affected by tomato domestication.
-To directly map B. cinerea genes that control differential virulence on wild versus domestic tomatoes, we used the least-squared mean virulence of each isolate across all wild and all domesticated tomato genotypes as two traits.
+The identification of two isolates that distinctly respond to tomato domestication suggests that there is some natural genetic variation in B. cinerea that is affected by tomato domestication.
+To directly map B. cinerea genes that control differential virulence on wild versus domesticated tomatoes, we used the least-squared mean virulence of each isolate across all wild and all domesticated tomato genotypes as two traits.
 We also calculated a domestication sensitivity trait; the relative difference in lesion size for each isolate between domesticated and wild hosts.
 Using these three traits, we conducted bigRR GWA within B. cinerea to map genes in the pathogen that respond to domestication shifts in the plant.
-Using the mean lesion area of the B. cinerea isolates on the wild or domesticated tomato hosts identified a complex, highly polygenic pattern of significant SNPs similar to the individual tomato accessions (Figure 4, Figure 7).
-This had a high degree of overlap between the wild phenotype and domesticated phenotype.
+Using the mean lesion area of the B. cinerea isolates on the wild or domesticated tomato hosts identified a complex, highly polygenic pattern of significant SNPs, similar to the individual tomato accessions (Figure 4, Figure 7).
+The significant SNP sets had a high degree of overlap between the wild phenotype and domesticated phenotype.
 In contrast, the Domestication Sensitivity trait identified a much more limited set of SNPs that had less overlap with the mean lesion area on either Domesticated or Wild tomato (Figure 7).
-GWA of these domestication traits by GEMMA identified similar patterns of polygenic structure, high overlap between SNPs and genes on wild or domesticated tomato hosts, and rare overlap with Domestication Sensitivity (Supplemental Figure 5).
 To begin querying the underlying gene functions for these various B. cinerea loci, we called genes as significant if there was one SNP within 2kb of the gene (Figure 7c).
-We also examined the genes associated with these domestication virulence traits found by both bigRR and GEMMA.
-This overlap identified 200 unique genes including several transporters and enzymes, with few predicted virulence genes (Supplemental Data 2 b).
-One gene from this overlap list (Bcin01g05800) contains TPR repeats, which are common in bacterial virulence proteins (Cerveny, Straskova et al. 2013) and are among the proteins secreted by the plant pathogen Ustilago maydis (Lo Presti, López Díaz et al. 2016).
-Using all 1251 genes linked to domestication traits by bigRR for a functional enrichment analysis found only 22 significantly overrepresented biological functions (Fisher exact test, p<0.05, Supplemental Data 2 f) when compared to the whole-genome T4 gene annotation.
-We also examined functional enrichment for the genes associated with domestication traits by both GEMMA and bigRR.
-We found 41 significantly overrepresented biological functions (Supplemental Data 2 d).
-In both datasets, the enrichments were largely surrounding enzyme and transport functions, which are known to be key components of how the pathogen produces toxic metabolites and conversely detoxifies plant defense compounds.
+Using all 1251 genes linked to domestication traits by bigRR for a functional enrichment analysis found only 22 significantly overrepresented biological functions (Fisher exact test, p<0.05, Supplemental Data Set 2b) when compared to the whole-genome T4 gene annotation.
+The enrichments were largely surrounding enzyme and transport functions, which are known to be key components of how the pathogen produces toxic metabolites and conversely detoxifies plant defense compounds.
 Thus, there is an apparent subset of B. cinerea genes that may be specific to the genetic changes that occurred in tomato during domestication.
-Further work is needed to assess if and how variation in these genes may link to altered virulence on domestic and wild tomatoes.
+Further work is needed to assess if and how variation in these genes may link to altered virulence on domesticated and wild tomatoes.

 Discussion